Skip to main content

 Performascope

-Interdisciplinary lexicon of the performative turn in research and research creation
+Bilingual interdisciplinary glossary (French/English) devoted to the performative turn in research and research-creation

 Web site